Skip to main content

 CCK Submits Appeal for Earlier Effective Date

-Although the Veteran had been awarded service connection, the effective date only went back to 2015.
+Although the Veteran was awarded service connection, the effective date only went back to 2015.
 CCK knew the Veteran should be eligible for an earlier effective date.
 As such, CCK filed a Higher-Level Review appeal on August 31, 2020.

-CCK asserted that the Veteran, after filing the first claim in 2012, was denied on the basis that VA could not document exposure to Agent Orange or other herbicides during his service in Thailand.
-However, when VA eventually did grant service connection with the May 2019 BVA decision, it meant that the original denial of the 2012 claim was erroneous.
+CCK asserted that the Veteran, after filing the first claim in 2012, was denied on the basis that VA could not document exposure to Agent Orange or other herbicides during his service.
+However, when VA did grant service connection, it meant the original denial of the 2012 claim was erroneous.

-While the Veteran’s 2012 denial was never appealed, the fact that VA went on to acknowledge herbicide exposure and establish service connection with the May 2019 BVA decision meant that the original 2012 claim needed to be reconsidered and that the Veteran was essentially eligible for an effective date as early as 2012.
+While the Veteran’s 2012 denial was never appealed, the fact that VA went on to acknowledge herbicide exposure and grant service connection meant the original 2012 claim needed to be reconsidered.
+The Veteran was eligible for an effective date as early as 2012.

 Veteran Awarded Substantial Benefits

-With CCK’s help, the Veteran was awarded the benefits he deserved, stemming back to when he filed his first claim for prostate cancer in 2012.
+With CCK’s help, the Veteran was awarded the benefits he was entitled to, stemming back to when he filed his first claim for prostate cancer in 2012.

 About the Author